 1. Ask your carpet installer to remove it

 Ask your carpet installer to remove it.
-The easiest way is to just have your installer take care of everything.
-They will be able to recycle it and make sure that it goes to a facility where it won’t be dumped into the environment.
+The easiest way is to have your installer take care of everything.
+They will be able to recycle it and ensure it goes to a facility where it won’t be dumped into the environment.
 Some offices will even pick up the old carpet for free.